Setting Up the SAML Web Browser SSO Feature

 Step 1: Download and install the plug-ins to support SAML web browser SSO

-To get support for the SAML Web Browser SSO feature, you'll first need to download and install the saml-web-sso option pack.
+The SAML Web Browser SSO feature is only available with the "Option-pack".
+To get support for the SAML Web Browser SSO feature, you will first need to download and install the saml-web-sso option pack.

 To download the installation ZIP file